Monty/IMDb_xref/README.md

 ### Run sample queries

-Run **./iQuery.sh** to use incremental typing to generate queries with minimal keystrokes.
-If you aren't used to typing commands into a terminal window, this is by far the simplest way to use **IMDb_xref**.
-If you are on a Mac, just double-click on **iQuery.command**.

 Run **./xrefCast.sh -h** (help) to see some example queries that can be typed into a terminal window.

 <details><summary><b>Show this help file</b></summary>